html-project/Html-Project/README.md

 > [security]
 > ...

-If you are a Linux use and wish to use firefox browser, please open on the launcher, or please type the following command:
+If you are a Linux user and wish to use firefox browser, please open on the launcher, or please type the following command:

+> firefox

+or:

+> bash
 > firefox

 Please sure to be use the python localhost: https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server